SAS Audio LabsTM

 Concerning layout, does it have hot parts or tubes (especially octal tubes) in close proximity to temperature sensitive parts, such as capacitors?
 A 250-490 degree octal tube within two inches of a 170 to 220 degree maximum rated capacitor risks failure sooner than later.
 For electrolytic capacitors, the life span is approximately halved with every 20 F degree rise in temperature.
 Blowing a power supply could cause an expensive down stream component to fail which both you and I do not want.

 SAS Audio Labs was the leader, in the concept and use of "lead to lead tm" connecting (December, 1996 white paper).
-"Lead to lead" connecting refers to connecting part leads together, thus reducing the number of wires and solder connections.
+"Lead to lead" connecting refers to soldering part leads together, thus reducing the number of wires and solder connections.
 One now sees variations of the concept all over the net.
 (I know, a little advertising, but true.)

 As one can see, layout is very important indeed.